Test Prep Tips

 - To find the median ACT and SAT score range for accepted freshman, visit our Freshman: What We're Looking For page.
 Don't let this information scare you.
 Rather, use it to set goals for the scores you're aiming for.

 - We recommend applying to Baylor and submitting your official ACT and/or SAT scores by the November 1 application deadline.
-Take this deadline into account as you schedule which tests to take.
+Take this deadline into account as you consider which tests to schedule.

 Here's a bonus for you - at Baylor we superscore which means we combine subscores from tests taken on different dates.
 That means we will take your best Math and best Critical Reading scores from different tests when considering you for admission and academic scholarships.